Probely/farcaster-onprem-agent/README.md

 are provided.
 With them, you can ensure that the Agent running on your infrastructure has not been tampered with.
-* You have complete control over the appliance, and can change it however you see fit.
+* You have complete control over the Agent, and can change any of its components however you see fit.

 **Least privilege**